sgoldenlab/simba/docs/unsupervised_classification.md

 </p>

 The first step allows the user to create and save a project folder for their unsupervised analysis results.
+It creates a file folder structure that creates a new folder within the project folder for each step.
 For each subsequent step in the pipeline, the individual outputs will save into that step's respective folder that is automatically created upon the use of each step.

 To save a project folder, specify the folder path where you would like the project folder to be saved into by clicking the ```Browse Folder``` button and selecting a folder, as the folder path will replace the ```No folder selected``` box, and designate a name for the project folder with the ```Project Name``` entry box.
 Note that the folder name will save as "unsupervised_projectname" with "projectname" being the name you filled out the entry box with.
 After you have specified the folder path and designated a project name, click the ```Create folder``` button to save the folder.